GMEC Program Oversight

 Each program in good standing will have an Internal Review at the midway point in their ACGME self-study cycle.
 If there is an indication that a program is underperforming, the GMEC may institute a Special Review.
 Where appropriate, the GMEC may combine an Internal Review with a Special Review.

 The CLER Program focuses on the hospitals, medical centers, and ambulatory care practices where residents and fellows train.
-It is part of the NAS, but is separate from the accreditation process, and is linked to accreditation only in that every institution must undergo a visit every 18 months or so.
-It is designed to provide formative feedback that presents GME leaders and the executive leadership with information on these areas of focus: patient safety, health care quality (including health care disparities), care transitions, supervision, duty hours/fatigue management and mitigation, professionalism and well-being.
+It is separate from the accreditation process, and is linked to accreditation only in that every institution must undergo a visit every 18 months or so.
+It is designed to provide formative feedback that presents GME leaders and the executive leadership with information on these areas of focus: patient safety, health care quality, teaming, supervision, professionalism and well-being.
 Although many PDs, faculty and residents participate in CLER site visits, the responsibility for organizing the visits and disseminating the feedback falls to OGME and the visited hospital.
-However, this the CLER focus areas inform most of our educational endeavors, everyone involved in GME should have a working knowledge of them.
+However, the CLER focus areas inform most of our educational endeavors, everyone involved in GME should have a working knowledge of them.